Deepak8519M/30-Days-of-Voice-Agents-MurfAI/Day17/readme.md

-Got it!
-You want a **full, clean, detailed README.md specifically for Day 17** that reflects your workflow, tech, and functionality just like the example you shared.
-Here’s a polished version tailored for **Day 17 – AI Voice Agent with real-time transcription**:

----

 # 🎙️ `AI Voice Agent – Day 17` | `30 Days of Voice Agents Challenge 🚀`

 Welcome to **Day 17 of my AI Voice Agent journey**, part of the #BuildWithMurf challenge! 🌟